drachins/Snake_Game/README.md

 - A condition variable is used in the project.

-  In the recieve() public function in the CycleNotify class, a control variable is used with its inbuild wait() function to wait for a data to be received in a queue vector.
+  In the recieve() public function in the CycleNotify class, a control variable is used with its inbuilt wait() function to wait for a data to be received in a queue vector.

 ## CC Attribution-ShareAlike 4.0 International